gregcaporaso/fq-manifestor/README.md

 │   └── 10583739-1_S72_L001_R2_001.fastq.gz
 ```

 is `10583739-1`.
 This is the text before the first `_` in the file name.
 Notice that the `-` in the sample id is replaced with an `_` in the directory name - this script is building sample ids from the file names, not the directory names.
+Directory names are ignored.

 ## Running this script from the command line